Back to all posts

 Pwning the EDRs for Initial Access : Part-2

-If you haven't read Part 1 of this series yet, please take a moment to read.
-Pwning the EDRs for Initial Access Part 1
+If you haven't read Part 1 of this series yet, please take a moment to read it: Pwning the EDRs for Initial Access Part 1.

 ClickOnce Bypass Strategies

 In the previous blog, we learned about the ClickOnce technology and how easily a ClickOnce application can be created and deployed.
-Within the video that was presented in PART-1 of this series, it was evident that there are some serious improvements required within the ClickOnce Application (specifically the loader) to make it evasive and apt for today's red team needs.
-In the PART-1 from the deployment point of view there are three major challenges that were faced:
+Within the video presented in Part 1 of this series, it was evident that there are some serious improvements required within the ClickOnce application (specifically the loader) to make it evasive and apt for today's red team needs.

-2. Loader was detected by Windows Defender due to the use of known msfvenom shellcode and a basic process injection technique.
+2. The loader was detected by Windows Defender due to the use of known msfvenom shellcode and a basic process injection technique.

-3. Overall clicks required for a successful deployment of ClickOnce application is higher (3-4 clicks).
+3. Total clicks required for a successful deployment of the ClickOnce application were higher (3 to 4 clicks).

 Looking at the first problem, the SmartScreen prompt

-We can use the .Net Sideload technique (also known as AppDomain Manager Injection) to abuse those Microsoft-signed .NET executables that meet these two conditions:
+We can use the .NET sideload technique (also known as AppDomain Manager Injection) to abuse Microsoft-signed .NET executables that meet these two conditions:

-2. <assemblyIdentity> has to be missing inside of the embedded application manifest or the complete absence of embedded application manifest.
+2. <assemblyIdentity> must be missing inside the embedded application manifest, or there must be no embedded application manifest at all.

-To find such .Net executables that are vulnerable to sideload, you can use tools such as AssemblyHunter.
-GitHub - 0xthirteen/AssemblyHunter GitHub
+To find such .NET executables that are vulnerable to sideload, you can use tools such as AssemblyHunter: GitHub - 0xthirteen/AssemblyHunter.

 // Build AssemblyHunter using Visual Studio.